jamesplease/fi-calc-guide/src/terms.md

 # Terms of Service

+> Last updated: Nov.
+27th, 2021.
+> Added the following line to the Use of our Services section:
+> "Our Services do not provide financial advice and are for educational purposes
+> only."

 By using our services ("Services"), you are agreeing to these terms.

 ## Use of our Services